TheAwiteb/data2sound/README.md

 # Data to sound
 A simple crate to convert data to sound, and sound to data.
-The sound file format is .wav.
+The sound file format is wave (.wav).
 You can use it as a library or as a command line tool.

 ## Minimum supported Rust version